Steveris/steveris.github.io/taxonomy.md

     </tr>
     <tr>
       <td>Spectres</td>
       <td>Residual psychic or soul imprints with limited cognition, usually tied to emotional trauma or violent death.
-May exhibit repeated behavior loops or fixations.
-See: <b>Undead</b></td>
+May exhibit repeated behavior loops or fixations. <br>See: <b>Undead</b></td>
     </tr>
     <tr>
       <td>Wraiths</td>
       <td>Similar to spectres in the sense that they tend to be tied to emotional trauma or violent death.
-May exhibit repeated behavior loops or fixations.
-See: <b>Undead</b></td>
+May exhibit repeated behavior loops or fixations. <br>See: <b>Undead</b></td>
     </tr>
     <tr>
       <td>Kinetic Resonants</td>